-Generic-brand sertraline, manufactured by Roxane Laboratories and IVAX Pharmaceuticals, became available in 2006.
+Generic-brand sertraline, which is now manufactured by Roxane, Roerig, Greenstone and others, became available in 2006.
 Zoloft and its generic forms come in both tablet and oral concentrate form.
 Typical dosage for treating depression is 50 mg once a day.

 Uses of Zoloft

 Zoloft is primarily used to treat major depressive disorders (MDD).
 However, doctors also prescribe it for post-traumatic stress disorder (PTSD), premenstrual dysphoric disorder (PMDD), obsessive-compulsive disorder (OCD), social anxiety disorder and panic disorder.

 MDD affects nearly 7 percent of the U.S. adult population.
 If MDD goes untreated, the lifetime risk of suicide is 20 percent.

 |Diagnosis of MDD comes after some or all of the following symptoms occur for more than two weeks:|

 |Sad or depressed mood.||Loss of interest in most activities.|